inwenis/blog/docs/posts/post15.md

 .

 ## The explanation
-`Get-Content` (aka. `cat`) keeps the file open and reads the content that our command is appending thus creating an infinite loop.
+`Get-Content` (aka. `cat`) keeps the file open and reads the content that our command is appending, thus creating an infinite loop.

 ## The fix

-There are many ways to fix this this "upsie"
+There are many ways to fix this this "oopsie"

 Perhaps the simplest one is to not write to and read from the exact same file.
-Maybe a sensible rule is __when processing files always write to a different file__:
+A sensible rule is __when processing files always write to a different file__:

 ```PowerShell
 ls *.csv | % { cat $_ | % { $_ -replace "42","" } | out-file -path "fixed$($_.Name)" }